deepimagej/pydeepimagej/README.md

 ````
 **Prepare an ImageJ pre/post-processing macro.**
 You may need to preprocess the input image before the inference.
 Some ImageJ macro routines can be downloaded from [here](https://github.com/deepimagej/imagej-macros/) and included in the model specifications.
 Note that ImageJ macros are text files so it is easy to modify them inside a Python script ([see an example](https://github.com/deepimagej/pydeepimagej/blob/master/README.md#additional-commands)).
-To add any ImageJ macro code we need to run `add_preprocessing(local_path_to_the_macro_file, "name_to_store_the_macro_in_the_bundled_model")':
+To add any ImageJ macro code we need to run `add_preprocessing(local_path_to_the_macro_file, 'name_to_store_the_macro_in_the_bundled_model')`:
 ````python
 path_preprocessing = "PercentileNormalization.ijm"`
 # Download the macro file